 The Northeast OER Steering Committee is excited to announce the upcoming Northeast OER Summit, a two-day, multi-state collaborative virtual event for new and experienced OER advocates offering groundbreaking ideas, reasearch, and best practices in Open Education.
 The conference will be offered virtually through UMass Amherst.
 The deadline for proposals is January 5, 2026.

-This year’s theme is building Bridges: Linking Local Foundations to Global Horizons.
+This year’s theme is Building Bridges: Linking Local Foundations to Global Horizons.
 Suggested topics include

 The Oklahoma Learning Innovations Summit (OKLIS) will be March 5-6, 2026.
 March 5 will be virtual, and March 6 will take place on the campus of Rose State College, Midwest City, OK.
 The 2026 OKLIS theme is "Beyond the Horizon: Leveraging Innovation and Readiness".
 Registration is free.